CelliesProjects/aquacontrol32/README.md

 <br>For these boards you can enable `TOUCH_IS_INVERTED` (set it to `true`) in `deviceSetup.h`.

 Not really an issue but if your controller has a problem after flashing (no Wifi or stuck/not properly booting) reflashing after a full flash erase will solve it almost always.
-<br>Backup your `default.aqu` in the file manager before flashing and upload it back to the controller after you succesfully flashed your controller.
+<br>Always backup your `default.aqu` in the file manager before flashing and upload it back to the controller after you succesfully flashed your controller.
 <br>Use this command to erase flash (FFat INCLUDED!) in Debian based Linux:
 <br>`~/Arduino/hardware/espressif/esp32/tools/esptool.py --port /dev/ttyUSBx erase_flash`